pair_style reax/c command

 The LAMMPS default values for the ReaxFF global parameters correspond to those used by Adri van Duin’s stand-alone serial code.
 If these are changed by setting control variables in the control file, the results from LAMMPS and the serial code will not agree.

-Two examples using pair_style reax/c are provided in the examples/reax sub-directory, along with corresponding examples for pair_style reax.
+Examples using pair_style reax/c are provided in the examples/reax sub-directory.

 The ReaxFF parameter files provided were created using a charge equilibration (QEq) model for handling the electrostatic interactions.
 Therefore, by default, LAMMPS requires that the fix qeq/reax command be used with pair_style reax/c when simulating a ReaxFF model, to equilibrate charge each timestep.
 Using the keyword checkqeq with the value no turns off the check for fix qeq/reax, allowing a simulation to be run without charge equilibration.
 In this case, the static charges you assign to each atom will be used for computing the electrostatic interactions in the system.
 See the fix qeq/reax command for details.